denar90/startup-nextjs-theme/README.md

 # A New Stackbit Project

-Welcome to your new project created with Stackbit!
+Welcome to your new project created with Stackbit.

 Here are a few useful tips & links: